 As we undertake this task, some immediate but overlapping formulations may be set aside.
 First, there is no “balancing of faith and reason” as if they were two ends of a teeter-totter, where when one goes up the other goes down.
 This is sometimes thought of as a zero-sum “God-of-the-gaps” approach in which faith fills in the lacunae where reason (or science) has yet to provide its answers.

-Second, faith and reason are not separate nets that capture different aspects of human experience—one thinks of Stephen Jay Gould’s non-overlapping magisteria—in reach faith captures “values” on the one hand and reason captures “facts” on the other.
+Second, faith and reason are not separate nets that capture different aspects of human experience—one thinks of Stephen Jay Gould’s non-overlapping magisteria—in which faith captures “values” on the one hand and reason captures “facts” on the other.
 Such a view was championed in an early form by David Hume and remains alive within the broader popular culture.
 But philosophers, including Alasdair MacIntyre, have shown its error.

 And third, faith and reason are not distinguished by giving reason free reign within the world beyond our minds while faith constitutes part of our subjective, private experience.
 The consequences of such a view have been applied aggressively by those who would limit religious freedom to “freedom of worship,” cutting off any expressions or applications of religious belief within the public square or beyond houses of worship.